‘Killer Mom,’ Lifetime’s Exciting New Movie Slated For Saturday, Starring Karen Cliche, Kirby Bliss Blanton

 — Paula Levac (@PALs_LUV) October 9, 2016

-The Internet Movie Database notes the following about actress Karen Cliche.
+Internet Movie Database notes the following about actress Karen Cliche.

 “Karen Cliche was born on July 22, 1976 in Sept-Iles, Québec, Canada.
 She is an actress, known for Mutant X (2001), Adventure Inc. (2002) and Saw VI (2009).
 She Graduated from Rosemount High School in Montreal, Quebec, Canada in 1993 and has been married to Brian Mellersh since September 24, 2005.
 They have one child.”

-Kirby Bliss Blanton also has an impressive bio at IMDB.
+Kirby Bliss Blanton also has an impressive bio at IMDb.

 “The youngest of four children, she grew up in The Woodlands, Texas, and started her career doing modeling and commercials in nearby Houston.
 After doing some month-long stunts in Los Angeles, she moved there permanently with her mother.
 Her first name was given because her parents expected her to be a boy, her middle name Bliss is her mother’s maiden name.”